 Proper use and protection of information is the responsibility of our entire organization and relies on the diligence of each member of our personnel.
 The Vice-President and General Counsel is responsible for providing oversight of data privacy programs, as well as training and compliance regarding our policies and procedures.
 The Vice-President and Controller is responsible for administering our Cybersecurity Policy.
 Both report to the Audit Committee of the Board of Directors as needed.

-To report any concerns, inquiries or complaints regarding our privacy policies, our personnel and the public should contact the General Counsel’s office.
+To report any concerns, inquiries or complaints regarding our privacy policies, our employees and the public should contact the Corporation's Privacy Officer.

 Monitoring and Review

 We continuously monitor and enhance our information technology defenses and procedures to prevent, detect, respond to and manage cybersecurity threats, which we recognize are constantly evolving.
 We also participate in industry-established forums and collaborate with peers on threat intelligence and critical security threats facing the global financial services sector.